eapowertools/TabularReportsInternalRecipientGenerator/README.md

         5875bd4c-f1d2-472d-bb88-f942b6221378
         ];

         D) (optional) List 0 or more SpaceIDs.
-A set of QVDs containing the names and email addresses of all tenant users with access to the space(s) will be generated.
-Space ACLs are visible by clicking on the members tab of the Space
+For each SpaceID added to the RecipientsForSpaces inline table, a separate QVD will be generated for all internal tenant users who have access to the space based on permissions in the 'App Evaluator'.

         IE:
         RecipientsForSpaces: